ERC-20 Creation Guide

 Set owner and recipient addresses

-Choose whether the connected wallet should own the token and receive initial supply, or whether separate Ethereum addresses should receive those roles at creation.
+Choose whether the connected wallet should cover the token and receive initial supply, or whether separate Ethereum addresses should receive those roles at creation.

 Step 3